 - Design with scheduled processing flows in mind.

-- Parameterize for easy cloning, sharing, & re-use
+- Parameterize for easy cloning, sharing, and re-use

 - Develop locally, push to Treasure Data to run on a scheduled basis